 Clicking through any Black & White effect will show you a preview of how it will look on your image.
 Try out as many as you want!
 When you find one you love, click on the Settings menu on the effect thumbnail.

-Step 4: Save the Photo
+Step 4: Save Your Photo

 Now all that’s left to do is save your work.
 Click the Save button at the top of the page and select your chosen destination and file format.
 If you’re not quite finished and want to save your work in an editable format, be sure to choose the Save as Project option.

-Try experimenting with adding color pops to your black and white photos using BeFunky’s Photo Effects.
+Try experimenting with adding color pops to your black-and-white photos using BeFunky’s Photo Effects.
 This is a great technique to use when you are wanting to add a little whimsy to your photos, draw attention to a specific subject, or single out one particular thing from a group or pattern.